GitHub

 dbt Core

 For dbt Core integrations, the remote location of each dbt project needs to be provided.
 Go to the Integrations settings page once you have completed the GitHub Integration setup.
-Under Notifications and Collaboration, the GitHub integration row will show an alert requiring more GitHub information.
+Under Code repositories, the GitHub integration row will show an alert requiring more GitHub information.
 Click into the editing drawer via the alert or pen icon to input the missing remote URL.

 Alternatively, configure the remote location of each dbt project using the GraphQL API: